dullroar/ten-steps-to-linux-survival/README.md

 Get Embed With Me
 -----------------

-A lot of firmware in embedded devices is based on some sort of \*IX flavor.
+A lot of firmware in embedded devices is based on some sort of "UNIX" flavor.
 Networking gear at both the consumer and enterprise level, storage devices and so on all tend to run something that "looks like" UNIX at some level.
 Of course, as to what's actually available, who knows?
 If you can get a shell (command prompt) the best thing to do is see what works.

 Cygwin
 ------